 Shimmering blue and aquamarine tiles cover the multiple mosques of Shah-i-Zinda and the Guri Amir Mausoleum where Timur lies buried, his contemporaries sighing, “Finally!”

 Off the Deep End

 Samarkand was a city of madness for Alexander the Great.
-There in a fit of anger he killed his top general, Clietus, and was smitten by Roxanna, hot daughter of a local arch-enemy.
+There is a fit of anger as he killed his top general, Clietus, and was smitten by Roxanna, hot daughter of a local arch-enemy.